Skip to main content

 Transfer Types

-There are two main types of call transfers you can implement: Blind Transfer → The call is immediately transferred to the human operator without any preparation or context sharing.
-Also known as a cold transfer or unattended transfer.
+There are two main types of call transfers you can implement: Cold Transfer → The call is immediately transferred to the human operator without any preparation or context sharing.
+Also known as a blind transfer or unattended transfer.
 Attended Transfer → A summary message is provided to the human operator before the caller is connected, giving the operator context about the conversation and reason for transfer.
 Also known as a warm transfer or whisper transfer.
 Ensure your agent provides helpful context to the human operator, including the customer’s issue and any relevant details from the conversation.

 Implementation Overview